 - Learning Outcomes

-- Discuss the ethical implications and issues associated with big data, and how these may be addressed
+- Discuss ethical implications and issues raised by big data, and how these may be addressed

 - Compare and contrast different software and infrastructural architectures that can be applied to big data management, and choose an appropriate architecture for a given problem